feature-image

 Players can ask for the review as soon as the rally is over or immediately after the umpire’s decision brings the point to an end.
 Unlike the electronic-line system, there is no limit on how many times a player can ask for a video review.
 This provides them with more freedom to question the umpire’s calls than before.

-While this can be considered as a step in the right direction for Wimbledon, there are other traditions that the Grand Slam remains adamant it will not change, despite multiple calls for change from players.
+While this may be seen as a step in the right direction for the Wimbledon Championships, there are still several traditions the tournament remains firmly committed to, despite repeated calls from players for change.

 Wimbledon refuses to change its current broadcast set-up

 According to a recent report by The Times, Wimbledon has decided not to change its camera set-up ahead of the 2026 edition despite the players’ growing concerns regarding privacy.
-The move follows backlash the Australian Open received for its invasive behind-the-scenes camera access earlier this year.
+The move follows backlash the Australian Open received for its invasive behind-the-scenes camera access.

 As per the report, Wimbledon believes that backstage cameras offer value and capture important moments.
 However, the officials had confirmed that spaces designated to the players and their teams will not be recorded and this rule will apply throughout the tournament.